Not taking your car seat on board the plane? Here’s how to safely check it in

 Some people prefer to do this regardless and pull their kid along in the car seat.
 To be fair I’ve not tried it, but it doesn’t look that convenient vs using a stroller.

 If you do this, it’s even more important to make sure you can readily pull a protective bag over your seat before it’s left with ground staff to put in the hold.
-Make sure they issued you with a baggage tag at check-in that is visible on the exterior of the bag, or a member of gate staff has somehow tagged it.
+Make sure they issued you with a baggage tag at check-in that is visible on the exterior of the bag (airline issued, not just your own ID tag), or a member of gate staff has somehow tagged it.

 Where do I collect my gate check items from?